 }

 This program first binds x to a value of 5.
-Then, it shadows x by repeating let x =, taking the original value and adding 1 so that the value of x is then 6.
+Then it shadows x by repeating let x =, taking the original value and adding 1 so the value of x is then 6.
 The third let statement also shadows x, taking the previous value and multiplying it by 2 to give x a final value of 12.
-If you run this, it will output:
+When you run this program, it will output the following:

 $ cargo run